 Does it sound weird?
 Yes.
 Does it sound creepy?
 Yes!
 But despite everything I’ve heard about the fetus in formaldehyde, and other gruesome things – I promise you, I’m not a sociopath.
 It just sounds weird, and well, you know me, I like to check out weird things; even if it means freaking myself out.

 Cruise along the Chao Phraya River

 It took me like 4 trips to Thailand before I decided to check out the Chao Phraya river, and man, I felt like a travel knob for not going sooner.
 Buying a tourist pass is worth it if you plan to spend a day taking the ferries up and down the river, stopping to visit Wats, markets, and Chinatown.
-Way better then taking a tuk tuk through the city!!
+Way better than taking a tuk-tuk through the city!!

 A Fancy Night of Cocktails